 - Combining Baidu’s strong reputation in China with its aggressive low-priced market penetration strategy will likely give the company an edge on its competitors in the lower-end market.

 - As a newcomer to the ever evolving smartphone industry, Baidu is short on experience compared to its competitors.
-The Chinese search giant simply doesn’t have the knowhow that already well-established smartphone brands have.
+The Chinese search giant simply does not have the knowhow that already well-established smartphone brands have.

 - Along the same lines, Emerging Money argues that research and development, which is one of the most important factors for developing smartphones, will remain the biggest challenge to overcome for Baidu.
 To support this statement, EM notes that Baidu’s R&D expenses amounted to $69 million in Q1 2012, as compared to Google’s and Apple’s whopping $1.44 billion and $841 million, respectively.

-Whether Baidu will succeed in the competitive Chinese smartphone market remains to be seen – what’s your take?
+Whether Baidu will succeed in the competitive Chinese smartphone market remains to be seen – what is your take?